kyle-gao/kyle-gao.github.io/_pages/about.md

 My research lies at the intersection of **GeoAI**, **remote sensing**, and **3D reconstruction**, where I explore how Gaussian Splatting and large language models can enhance spatial understanding and environmental monitoring.

 I’ve authored and co-authored over **fourty one peer-reviewed papers (eight first-authorships)**, including publications in *IEEE Transactions on Geoscience and Remote Sensing* and the *ISPRS Journal of Photogrammetry and Remote Sensing*.
-My current work focuses on building **intelligent, multimodal systems for remote sensing** that integrate geospatial data, visual analysis, and language for applications in both urban digital twins and environmental management.
+My current work focuses on building **intelligent, multimodal systems for remote sensing** that integrate geospatial data, visual analysis, language for applications in both urban digital twins and environmental management.

 ## Recent Highlights